Hjartås

-Hjartås is a village in Alver municipality, located in Vestland county, Norway.
+Hjartås is a village in Alver Municipality in Vestland county, Norway.
 The village lies along the Herdlefjorden on the western coast of the island of Holsnøy.

 The village is a part of the urban area of Holme.
-The 0.52 km2 urban area of Holme (which includes Hjartås) has a population (2019) of 944, giving the village a population density of 1815 PD/km2.
+The 0.57 km2 urban area of Holme (which includes Hjartås) has a population (2025) of 920, giving the village a population density of 1614 PD/km2.